nbeaver/cmd_oysters/README.rst

 More generally, this is intended to be make the use of shell commands less surprising, more portable, and more robust.

-It's also intended to make sharing the knowledge of how to use a shell command as simple as sending a text file.
+It's also intended to make sharing the knowledge of how to use a shell command for a particular purpose as simple as sending a text file.

 ------------